 Data is at its most vulnerable when it is in motion.
 Anyone with the right tools can intercept your data as it moves from source to destination.
 The best way to ensure that your data remains confidential is to transmit it through an encryption platform that integrates with your existing systems and workflows.

 In addition to the above points, you might want to ensure the following too:

-- Data is validated and sanitised upon entry: Data that has not been validated or sanitised can lead to a lot of dangerous attacks – most commonly, injection attacks.
+- Data is validated and sanitized upon entry: Data that has not been validated or sanitized can lead to a lot of dangerous attacks – most commonly, injection attacks.
 Make sure you check this during your audit.